-For these reasons, it is the logical first choice for bloggers wanting to use a CDN to improve their site performance.
+This makes Cloudflare the logical first choice for bloggers wanting to use a free plan CDN with no rate limit to improve their site performance.

-Great!
-Now you have a very fast site for your worldwide visitors.
+Now you have a very fast site for all your worldwide visitors

-After setting up your CDN your site more secure and faster loading.
+After installing and activating Cloudflare, your site is now much more secure with DDOS protection, flexible SSL, and faster loading.

-When you check your site and run a few speed tests with Google PageSpeed, GTmetrix or Pingdom, you will see how fast your site is after deploying a CDN.
+When you check your site and run a few speed tests with Google PageSpeed, GTmetrix, or Pingdom, you will see how fast your site is after deploying Cloudflare.

-Everything is working, your site is lightning fast, you are pleased, so all is great with the world.
+Everything is working; your site is lightning fast, and you are pleased, so all is great with the world.

-After a few days, the problems can often tend to get worse.
+After a few days, the problems usually tend to get worse.

-I nearly tore my hair out trying to resolve these annoying issues.
-Normally it is only a matter of searching on Google to find a WordPress fix, but this one eluded me for weeks.
+I nearly tore my hair out, trying to resolve these annoying issues.
+Normally it is only a matter of searching on Google to find a WordPress fix, but this one eluded me for a while.